 - You can use donated eggs and/or sperm.
 There are times when a fertility specialist may recommend using donated eggs and/or sperm.
 In these cases, the egg can be manually fertilized in the clinic and a resulting, viable embryo can be used for IVF, which increases your chances of getting pregnant the first or second time around.

 - Increase your chances of having a healthy baby.
-Genetic screening is a powerful new technology that helps to ensure your baby is born healthy.
-By utilizing genetic screening – called preimplantation genetic diagnosis (PGD) or preimplantation genetic screening (PGS) – you can ensure the fetuses used during IVF are free of known genetic markers.
+Genetic screening is a powerful technology that helps to ensure your baby is born healthy.
+By utilizing genetic screening – called preimplantation genetic testing (PGT) – you can ensure the fetuses used during IVF are free of known genetic markers.
 These can be linked to life-threatening medical conditions such as cystic fibrosis, Down syndrome, sickle cell anemia and Tay Sachs disease.
 The tests are not done arbitrarily but, rather, if the mother and/or father tests positively for these diseases or if there is a family history of serious genetically-linked diseases.

 Would you like to learn more about the benefits of IVF or determine whether you are a candidate for assisted reproductive technology?
 Contact us here at Northern California Fertility Medical Center to schedule a consultation.